appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-ui-test.md

 :::danger Step Rule

-There's one important setting that you should change.
-If any workflow steps fail, Appcircle automatically skips other steps and jumps directly to the **Export Build Artifacts** step.
-However, it is possible that some of your tests may fail. **If React Native UI Test doesn't run, not all tests will be completed and test results will not be generated.** If you want to generate **Test Report**, you should turn on the following toggle so that **React Native UI Test** component always runs whether your tests fail or pass.
-On the other hand, the same applies when you want to run another step after **React Native UI Test**.
+If any workflow steps fail, Appcircle automatically skips the next steps.
+However, it is possible that some of your tests may fail.
+If you have a failing test, Appcircle will break the pipeline.
+If you want your pipeline not to break even if an error occurs in this step (especially for exporting test reports), you should activate the following option:

 - Continue with the next step even if this step fails to **ON**